-The University campus is patrolled by Campus Safety personnel from 6am-10pm, seven days a week.
-From 10pm-6am, the campus is closed and the premises monitored electronically by a contracted security vendor.
+The location of the SCU Hayward site and HCEC campus is patrolled by roving security officers from the Hayward Unified School District 24 hours a day, seven days a week.
+From 10pm-7:30am, the campus is closed.

-Each building on campus has an alarm system; security cameras and specialized digital locks are deployed throughout the campus.
+Each building on campus has an alarm system; security cameras are deployed throughout the campus as well.

-The Physical Plant department is responsible for the general maintenance of the campus.
-Campus Safety personnel frequently make reports to Physical Plant concerning maintenance issues related to safety (i.e. aisle way lights, exit signs, etc.).

-The Campus Safety department may, on its own or by request, conduct security and/or safety surveys of buildings and offices located on the campus.
+The HCEC maintenance department is responsible for the general maintenance of the campus.
+SCU and HCEC personnel may make reports to the maintenance department concerning maintenance issues related to safety (i.e. aisle way lights, exit signs, etc.).
+The SCU's Campus Safety department or designee's from HCEC may, on their own or by request, conduct security and/or safety surveys of buildings and offices located on the campus.